Bundesliga referees to announce VAR decisions to fans – DW – 01/29/2025

 "Not everyone will feel comfortable having their voices heard in a stadium," said former referee Jochen Drees, who is responsible for the use of VAR at the German Football Association (DFB).
 "This is why we had to do a bit of convincing."

-The referees have been trained for their new task at several training camps, most recently at a course in Portugal during the winter break, Drees said.
+The referees have been coached for their new task at several training camps, most recently at a course in Portugal during the winter break, Drees said.
 "It's now part of a referee's repertoire."

 What happens after the testing phase is over?